kaddome/kaddo-docs/epics/05_Delivery_details_request_endpoint.md

 ## Acceptance criteria

-### 1 - As an accepted e-commerce platform I request delivery details given a known user with delivery details
+### 1 - As an accepted e-commerce platform I request delivery details of a known user with delivery details

 **Given** an existing hoozad user with facebook account *userA_fb* and delivery details *userA_delivery_details*
 **When** an accepted e-commerce platform requests the delivery details for a user with facebook account *userA_fb*
 **Then** the response is a valid response containing the delivery details *userA_delivery_details*

-### 2 - As an accepted e-commerce platform I request delivery details given a known user without delivery details
+### 2 - As an accepted e-commerce platform I request delivery details of a known user without delivery details

 **Given** an existing hoozad user with facebook account *userA_fb* without delivery details
 **When** an accepted e-commerce platform requests the delivery details for a user with facebook account *userA_fb*